Where does the Black Heritage Trail® start?

 Where can I get the NPS Passport stamp?

 The Stamp is available is at the Museum of African American History's Abiel Smith School at 46 Joy Street.

-Please visit the "Events" section of this website.
+Please visit the Calendar section of this website.